DecenterApps/actions-sdk/actions-spec/spec.md

 Clients must handle each linked action type according to its defined purpose:

--   For `tx` and `tx-multi` types, clients should prepare and execute the blockchain transactions as specified.
+-   For `tx`, `tx-multi` and `transfer` types, clients should prepare and execute the blockchain transactions as specified.
 -   For `link` and `action` types, clients should redirect or reference the specified URL or action CID.